rufaromugabe/spotfi/docs/OPENWRT-SETUP.md

 - ✅ Configures network interfaces (LAN + hotspot)
 - ✅ Sets up firewall rules
 - ✅ Configures HTTPS portal
+- ✅ Uses router's automatically generated secrets:
+  - **UAM Secret**: Used for CHAP challenge transformation in portal authentication
+  - **RADIUS Secret**: Used for RADIUS authentication/accounting with FreeRADIUS server
 - ✅ Restarts services

 **No manual configuration needed!** Everything is done from the cloud.

+**Note:** Each router automatically gets two unique secrets when created:
+- **`uamSecret`**: Used for UAM portal CHAP authentication (challenge transformation)
+- **`radiusSecret`**: Used for RADIUS server communication (authentication and accounting)

+These secrets are generated automatically and stored securely - you don't need to provide or manage them manually.

 ---